Get Rid of LinkedIn Email Spam in a Few Easy Steps

 The DoNotPay app helps clean up your inbox by effectively blocking spam email accounts.
 You can use it to take care of unwanted emails from LinkedIn and other websites.
 The process doesn’t take long, and you will see quick results.
 Here’s what you have to do:

 - Log in to the app.
-You can open it in your web browser or use the iOS app store if you’re on an Apple device
+You can open it in your web browser

 - Go to the Spam Collector tab on the left